 In Conversation with Project BioDiversity

-On World Ocean Day we chatted with the lovely Shannon from Project Biodiversity, our charitable partner for 2020 based in Sal, Cape Verde.
+On World Ocean Day we chatted with the lovely Shannon from Project Biodiversity, our charitable partner, based in Sal, Cape Verde.

-Project Biodiversity is a Cabo Verdean organisation committed to conserving and restoring the island's unique ecosystems:
+Project Biodiversity is a Cabo Verdean organization committed to conserving and restoring the island's unique ecosystems.

 Talk to us about a ‘Typical day’ (if you can call it that!) in Sal ?